gunjaj/genai-examples/README.md

   ```
 - You are now ready to use the AWS CLI and SDKs with your SSO-authenticated profile.

+### 6. Setup Budgets & Billing
+- In the AWS Console, search for **Budgets**.
+- Enable:
+  - Billing Preferences - Invoice and Alert preferences
+  - Cost Explorer - Daily granularity
+- Create a monthly budget
+  - Scope: All services, mothly, recurring
+    - Set up alerts to notify you when your costs exceed a certain threshold.
+- Tag-based cost allocation
+  - Billing - Cost allocation tags
+  - Activate tags used to identify the resources.
+You will see the tags after you create a resource and tag it.
+Costs will be shown by tags after activation.

+### 7. Enable and Configure Bedrock models
+- In Bedrock console → Model access, request access for the models you’ll use (e.g., Claude, Titan, Mistral).
+- In Bedrock → Model invocation logging, enable logs to CloudWatch Logs.

 ## Example Structure

 Each example in this repository is organized in its own subdirectory, with clear instructions and code samples.
 Examples may include: